 What is Hidden Talent?

-Hidden Talent in Devon and Somerset is a region-wide project which provides opportunities to unlock unrealised potential through improving access to higher education for individuals and businesses.
+Hidden Talent in Devon is a county-wide project which provides opportunities to unlock unrealised potential through improving access to higher education for individuals and businesses.

-Supported by the European Social Fund, the project brings together educational partners across the region to deliver outreach, engagement and skills development activities to promote and encourage participation in higher level skills, regardless of ability or education level.
+Supported by the European Social Fund, the project brings together educational partners across the county to deliver outreach, engagement and skills development activities to promote and encourage participation in higher-level skills, regardless of ability or education level.

 As a partner in the Hidden Talent project, the University of Plymouth is delivering a variety of activities through which individuals and businesses can engage with higher skills.